AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

 ## Prerequisites {#prerequisites}

 A local development environment is required to complete this tutorial.
-This includes a running instance of AEM that is configured and connected to an Adobe Commerce instance.
+This environment includes a running instance of AEM that is configured and connected to an Adobe Commerce instance.
 Review the requirements and steps for [setting up a local development with AEM as a Cloud Service SDK](../develop.md).

 ## Clone the Venia Project {#clone-venia-project}

-We will clone the [Venia Project](https://github.com/adobe/aem-cif-guides-venia) and then override the default styles.
+You are going to clone the [Venia Project](https://github.com/adobe/aem-cif-guides-venia), and then override the default styles.

 >[!NOTE]
 >
 > **Feel free to use an existing project** (based on the AEM Project Archetype with CIF included) and skip this section.

-1. Run the following git command to clone the project:
+1. Run the following git command so you can clone the project:

     ```shell
     $ git clone git@github.com:adobe/aem-cif-guides-venia.git